piyushjajoo/my-books-app/deploy/README.md

 1. Assuming you have followed the steps above to deploy the `books-server` in a KIND cluster

-2. Edit `booksServerHost` value to `localhost` and run app in iOS simulator
+2. Edit `booksServerHost` value to `mybooks.com` OR the value you added in `/etc/hosts` above and run app in iOS simulator

 3. Now your app will run against this server deployed in kubernetes cluster.